-31 Senators Taking a Stand for Nursing Home Resident Rights
+31 Senators Stand for Nursing Home Resident Rights

 Across the United States, 31 senators are taking a stand for nursing home resident rights, and are calling on our President to protect our nation’s elderly population.
 In recent years, the quality of care and practices in U.S. nursing homes has been increasingly criticized.
 At the same time, nursing homes have been allowed to change their contracts in order to prohibit or limit what nursing home residents and their families can do if things go wrong.

 Joining forces, dozens of senators have submitted letters to the director of the Centers for Medicare & Medicaid Services (CMS) calling for action and a rethinking of current and projected regulations.
 What does all this mean for nursing home residents and their families?
 Read on to learn more, or contact Brown, Christie & Green to explore your legal rights or potential nursing home abuse or neglect case.

 Nursing Home Resident Rights: What are we Fighting For?

 To better understand the significance of 31 senators joining forces to stop dangerous practices and regulations, we must understand exactly what is happening and what lawmakers are fighting for.
 Consider the following:

 - Across the U.S., many nursing homes are adding forced arbitration clauses to their contracts.
 A forced arbitration clause prohibits residents from filing a lawsuit, joining a class action, or taking more strict arbitration measures if a legal issue arises.
 Instead, legal issues would be resolved based on the arbitration clause of the contract, which often identifies an arbitration company hired by the nursing home.

 - Most forced arbitration clauses include language identifying a specific arbitrator or arbitration company that will manage disputes.
 Often times, these parties are paid by the facility, and are biased or one-sided resulting in favorable outcomes for the facility in many cases.